What is an argument?

 People will listen to you because of who you are and what you’ve done.
 Are you a subject expert?
 Do you hold the position of responsibility?
 Can you speak to the interests, values, and beliefs of your audience?
 Have you written a book about your topic?

-Know your audience.
-Demonstrate your relevancy.
+Know your audience. and demonstrate your relevancy.
 Establish your credibility.

 Once you’ve established yourself, now is the time to describe your subject and its scope.
 Your topic must be relevant, something your readers care about.
 Cicero writes that narration (what he calls a statement of facts) should be brief, clear, and plausible.